Linklin814/website/_posts/2026-2-8-phsycialdigitalad.md

 ## The device

 the device itself is an LCD attached to three buttons (play/pause, volume up and volume down) and a speaker.
-I peeled off back to expose the electronics which allows you to see the impressively large battery, memory, storage, speaker, buttons, etc. I think it's really cool to look at and work with.
+I peeled off back to expose the electronics which allows you to see the impressively large battery, memory, storage, speaker, buttons, and a hall effect sensor. inside the front panel there is a magnet hidden, which the hall effect sensor detects and tells the board when to turn on (the device is open) or off (the device is closed) I think it's really cool to look at and work with.
+I love hall effect sensors, they're so versitile and useful 10/10 device

-my friends and i looked up the hardware on the device before actually plugging the device into anything. it turns out the main microchip is some random company from china (unsurprising), but that the packaging itself is a service provided by a company
+my friends and i looked up the hardware on the device before actually plugging the device into anything. it turns out the main microchip is some random company from china (unsurprising). apparently this unique style of advert must be popular because i found the company that made it, and this is what their business model is based on. they sell these electroncis as

 <img width="596" height="523" alt="image" src="/assets/IMG_3839.jpeg" />